Raspberries: planting, pruning and care

 Harvest and storage

-Storing Raspberries
+Storing raspberries

 - Turning them into jams, jellies, juices, coulis, ice creams or syrups is, of course, essential.
-Discover our raspberry jam recipe!
+Discover our raspberry jam recipe! and How to make homemade raspberry syrup?

-Dividing a raspberry stump
+Dividing a raspberry plant’s stump

-Water generously before spreading the mulch.
+Water thoroughly before spreading mulch.

-Uses and Combinations
+Uses and associations

 Did you know?

-- Guide: Choosing raspberry plants
+- Advice sheet : Choosing raspberry plants

-- Tutorial:Â How to propagate raspberry plants?
+- Tutorial :Â How to propagate raspberry plants?

-- Tutorial:Â How to properly stake raspberry plants?
+- Tutorial :Â How to stake raspberry plants properly?

-- Guide: 5 beginner-friendly red berries
+- Advice sheet : 5 red berries for beginners

-- Video guide: How to choose raspberry plants?
+- Video guide : How to choose raspberry plants?

 - Also discover our top 5 raspberry plants from our trial of 20 varieties.

-- Olivier’s video: Raspberry plants, Dutch-style trellising
+- Olivier’s video : Raspberry, Dutch-style trellising

 - Subscribe!